bizz84/firebase_auth_demo_flutter/README.md

 ### Architecture

-- [x] Logic inside BLoCs for better separation of concerns
+- [x] Logic inside models for better separation of concerns (using ChangeNotifier)

 ### Other